udacity/create-your-own-adventure/english/blackAndwhite/blackAndwhite.md

 Christy sprints to the window to check if someone is hiding there and sees no one.
 Stranger drifts into the eternal dark and leaves a puzzle behind for her.

+Christy's phone vibrates and drops off the table and Christy screams in dismay waking up the entire dorm.